-It all started a few years ago when Island Records contacted me about acquiring some of my pictures from the period 1971 to 1976.
-During this period my wife, Marylin who is a graphic designer and I were effectively Island’s in house design department and we were fortunate enough to work with many of their iconic artists, some of which are shown below.
-For example, pictured from the top:
+It all started a few years ago when Island Records contacted me about acquiring some of my pictures from the period 1971 to 1976 for an anniversary celebration.
+During this period my wife, Marylin who is a graphic designer and I, we’re effectively Island Records’ in house design department and we were fortunate enough to work with many of their iconic artists, some of which are shown below.

 While I was in negotiations with Redferns they were swallowed up by Getty Images, who were very interested in all my music business material from the 1970’s and 1980’s when I regularly worked for Island, Chrysalis and Virgin Records.
 I am now slowly uploading images, as and when I can find the time to scan and retouch my old negatives and transparencies.
-My pictures are available at Getty Images and on my own website briancooke.com
+My pictures are available at Getty Images.

 Fortunately, I have kept everything in my archive such as diaries, negatives, some colour transparencies and the final printed products.
 Unfortunately, in most cases the record companies kept the colour, and where is all that material now one may ask?
 However, now that I have got going it is turning into a bit of a memoir, so I had better start at the beginning.